Afghan universities reopen with trickle of women attending

 No country has yet recognised the new Taliban regime, which has promised a softer version of the harsh rule that characterised their first stint in power.

-The regime has imposed several restrictions on women that have seen them banned from many government jobs.
+The regime has imposed several restrictions on women, including banning them from many government jobs.